Materials-Consortia/materials-consortia.github.io/index.md

 # About us

+The **Open Databases Integration for Materials Design** (OPTIMADE) consortium aims to make materials databases interoperational by developing a common REST API.

 Designing new materials suitable for specific applications is a long, complex, and costly process.
 Researchers think of new ideas based on intuition and experience.
 Their synthesis and evaluation require a